learn-co-curriculum/dsc-postgrad-repo-content-exercises/README.md

 - Contact information

 You can explore a more polished version of the same project repository [here](https://github.com/learn-co-curriculum/dsc-postgrad_House-Price-Prediction) in order to see what changed from the examples we provided in the exercises above.

+## Summary

+Great!
+Let's now apply this all to your own work!